 READING: Wood, Chapter 4

-This week, we took a little time to review some of the concepts from previous weeks before taking our first Quiz (QUIZ #1) of the course and learning about Toulmin's Model for argumentation.
+This week, we took a little time to review some of the concepts from previous weeks and get caught up from my time away before learning about Toulmin's Model for argumentation.
 (Toulmin, not Toumlin!)

 During the first three weeks, we've spent a lot of time determining what argument is and what it is not.
-At the beginning of class, we looked at three quick clips that demonstrate narrow ways to think about argument.
+At the beginning of class (well...OK, near the end of class since I couldn't get the links working), we looked at three quick clips that demonstrate narrow ways to think about argument.

 The first two portray argument as a fight...or the use of force.
 Lucy offers Linus "Five Good Reasons" (her fists) while Woody Allen suggests that bricks and baseball bats are more effective with Nazis than reason.